 I can imagine that you have had to read some of the above twice.
 In any case, I found it quite a job to describe this properly.

-But: our attitude can make or break your conversations.
+Anyway: our attitude can make or break your conversations.
 Some people say that our attitude can break a conversation even if our skills are perfect, and vice versa.
 Something to think about….